-Education Our Children Need to Succeed
+Education Needed to Succeed

 Most administrators like to plan for the future.
 They study the culture, the trends, and their own strengths and weaknesses to determine the right course of action.
 However, sometimes things just sneak up on you and surprise you with a direction that you are almost forced to take.